anna099/hegel/spirit/1-prelude.md

 more concisely: spirit is that in virtue of which I am more than what I am made of, more than the sum of my parts.

-'All the previous shapes of consciousness are abstractions from [spirit]', according to Hegel.[^25] As such, and as mentioned above, spirit is often present *implicitly* or in the background of the *Phenomenology*'s earlier stages.
+'All the previous shapes of consciousness are abstractions' from spirit, according to Hegel.[^25] As such, and as mentioned above, spirit is often present *implicitly* or in the background of the *Phenomenology*'s earlier stages.
 For instance, the 'ethical substance' we saw in Reason is accordingly